real-digital/pligos/docs/content/pligos-components/schema/_index.md

 #### Use of `mapped` instance

-Next, beside lists, pligos also allows you to define maps.
+Next, Pligos also allows you to define maps.

 ```
 # schema.yaml